13 hacks that will massively increase your productivity

 But even if you do struggle to get to sleep at a reasonable hour each night, the important thing is waking up at the same time each morning, as this is key to starting your day on the right foot.

-Whilst getting up early each morning might leave you feeling a bit groggy initially, you should find that it gets easier and easier to fall asleep at night when your body clock gets used to being kickstarted at the same time each day.
+Although getting up early might leave you feeling a bit groggy initially (try Sleepcycle if this is a problem for you!), you should find that it gets easier and easier to fall asleep at night when your body clock gets used to being kickstarted at the same time each day.

 If you tend to be on your phone/ computer/ iPad a lot in the evenings, make sure you make a point of putting them away 30 mins before you go to bed.